zoonk/handbook/about/values.md

 We don't complain about it.
 We edit this file and suggest something better.

-Ownership to us is a default to action.
+Ownership to us is a **default to action**.
 We don't expect others to do things for us.
 We go ahead and do it.
 We say what we're thinking and we always seek to improve things.

 That doesn't mean our suggestions and comments are always going to be accepted.
 It's normal (and expected) for disagreements to occur.
-But all comments are be welcome and discussed.
+But all comments are welcomed and discussed.
 Eventually, a decision will be made.
 We accept that decision and work together to make it work.
 Even when we disagree with it.